Flow plans and what's included

 Team Leaderboards are available on Enterprise plans only.
 An org admin can hide the leaderboard in enterprise settings.

-The upgrade welcome modal, team invite welcome notification, and new teammate notification appear on desktop (Mac and Windows) only.
-They are not shown on iOS or Android.
+The upgrade welcome modal, team invite welcome notification, new teammate notification, trial celebration screens, team consolidation screen, and trial end summary appear on desktop (Mac and Windows) only.
+They're not shown on iOS or Android.

 Android does not support in-app subscription management — manage your subscription on the web. iOS purchases are handled through the App Store by Apple.